jzuhone/pyxsim/doc/source/source_models/thermal_sources.rst

 Variable Abundances
 +++++++++++++++++++

-As noted above, by default :class:`~pyxsim.source_models.CIESourceModel` assumes all abundances besides H, He, and perhaps some trace elements are set by the single value or yt field provided by the ``Zmet`` parameter.
-However, more fine-grained control is possible. :class:`~pyxsim.source_models.CIESourceModel` accepts a ``var_elem`` optional argument to specify which elements should be allowed to vary freely.
+As noted above, by default :class:`~pyxsim.source_models.collisional.CIESourceModel` assumes all abundances besides H, He, and perhaps some trace elements are set by the single value or yt field provided by the ``Zmet`` parameter.
+However, more fine-grained control is possible. :class:`~pyxsim.source_models.collisional.CIESourceModel` accepts a ``var_elem`` optional argument to specify which elements should be allowed to vary freely.
 The syntax is the same as for ``Zmet``, in that each element set can be a single floating-point value or a yt field name corresponding to a field in the